LHB6540/NumberOffsetScheduler/README.md

 ### Description
 This is a custom scheduler for k8s.
-Its purpose is to allow statefulset pods to be deployed on optional nodes in a rolling manner according to their numbers, and to avoid pods with consecutive numbers from appearing on the same node.
-This is very useful for scenarios where business loads gradually reach pods according to pod numbers, such as game services corresponding to pod numbers.
+Its purpose is to allow statefulset pods to be deployed on optional nodes in a rolling manner according to their indexs, and to avoid pods with consecutive indexs from appearing on the same node.
+This is very useful for scenarios where business loads gradually reach pods according to pod indexs, such as game services corresponding to pod indexs.

 ### Deploy
 The corresponding version products have been published to Docker Hub.
 You only need to execute the following command in the cluster to complete the deployment.
 ```
-kubectl apply -f deploy/number-offset-scheduler.yaml
+kubectl apply -f deploy/index-offset-scheduler.yaml
 ```
 You can test by:
 ```